 The most familiar kinds of glaucoma are diagnosed based on the functional capacity of the trabecular meshwork and the narrowness of the space between the iris and cornea.
 When fluid retention is the result of a malfunction inside the trabecular meshwork, it is considered open-angle glaucoma.
 In contrast, if the retention is the result of the drainage area between the cornea and iris becoming too narrow or obstructed, this is known as narrow- or closed-angle glaucoma.
 Research has shown that pressure-related glaucoma can run in families.
 Besides genetics and age, additional factors that could elevate intraocular pressure include extended use of corticosteroid eye drops, having abnormally thin corneal tissue, being Hispanic, Asian, or African American, and having certain health conditions, like diabetes mellitus.
 It is important to note that glaucoma can be the result of problems besides eye pressure.
 In these instances, it is called secondary glaucoma because it is the result of a separate, preexisting condition.

-Our skilled ophthalmologists conduct several necessary tests to establish if someone has glaucoma.
+Several necessary tests are done to establish if someone has glaucoma.
 Each of the tests is very comfortable, fairly easy, and fast.
-First, we will enlarge the pupils and maybe numb the eyes using eye drops.
-Once the eye drops begin to work, Dr. Wang or Dr. Frenkel will perform the tests.
 Usually, these will include measuring the intraocular pressure (tonometry) and how thick the cornea is (pachymetry), determining the width of the pathway between the cornea and iris (gonioscopy), observing and recording the appearance of the optic nerve, testing the patient’s degree of side (peripheral) vision, and looking for any spots of blindness.

 After a glaucoma diagnosis is made, there are multiple methods patients can use to effectively manage it.
 All of these methods focus on decreasing intraocular pressure to prevent further injury to the optical nerve.
 Many patients who are in the initial stages of glaucoma are often able to delay or interrupt their vision loss by controlling glaucoma with specialized eye drops.